-

 This method very easily gives me the information I need, but it has some downsides:

-1. To inspect the return value of special_options I have to add another inspection puts.
+- To inspect the return value of

-4. I must remember to remove all of the inspection puts before I push the code.
+are handling the data, I have to add inspection puts inside of them. - I must remember to remove all of the inspection puts before I push the code.

 If only there was a better way to do this.